 Paracetamol oral 1g 4–6 hourly (maximum 4g in 24 hours)

-- If response is inadequate to simple analgesia, NSAIDs may be tried but should be stopped if ineffective.
+- If response is inadequate to simple analgesia try using regularly for 3-4 days at maximum prescribed dose, or NSAIDs may be tried but should be stopped if ineffective.

 - Ibuprofen oral 400–600mg three times daily after food or